marklogic/flux/CONTRIBUTING.md

 1. Clone this repository if you have not already.
 2. From the root directory of the project, run `docker-compose up -d --build`.
 3. Wait 10 to 20 seconds and verify that <http://localhost:8001> shows the MarkLogic admin screen before proceeding.
-4. Run `./gradlew -i mlDeploy` to deploy this project's test application (note that Java 11 or higher is required).
+4. Run `./gradlew -i mlDeploy` to deploy this project's test application (note that Java 11 or Java 17 is required).

 Some of the tests depend on the Postgres instance deployed via Docker.
 Follow these steps to load a sample dataset into it: